philiplinden/bevy-jam-5/doc/sol_survivor.md

 Core Gameplay:

 - N-body physics and orbits create natural cycles
-- Satellite management combines resource management with skill-based navigation
+- Satellite management combines resource management with upgrade-based progression

 Progression:

 1. Start with one satellite
-2. Manage orbits using arrow keys
+2. ~~Manage orbits using arrow keys~~ Click for a circular orbit.
+Click and drag for an elliptical orbit.
+Cost is calculated by an approximate scale proportional to how "exotic" or energetic the orbit is.
-3. Earn money from successful links
+3. Earn money from successful links to ground stations
 4. Expand fleet or upgrade existing satellites

 ## Look & Feel